9th – 14th JUNE 2019

 A number of the Middle Easterm Airlines also fly to Sri Lanka, including Qatar, Emirates and Ethihad.

-Negombo is only a 20 minute drive from the international airport.
+Negombo is approximately a 20-40 minute (depending on traffic) drive from the international airport.

 There are numerous hotels / guesthouses in Negombo that can suit every budget from $10 per night to $200 per night.

 Check out Booking.com or similar sites for prices and availability of a range of accommodations.

 I will be travelling with my bike in a bag / box.
 What will happen to that during the race?